Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 In reviewing applications, the faculty considers undergraduate GPAs, GRE scores, personal statements, and letters of recommendation.
 We typically seek students with undergraduate GPAs above 3.25 and GRE scores above the 50th percentile for each component of the exam.
 We seek students who understand and are prepared for the demands of graduate study, who are interested in working with diverse clinical populations in a metropolitan setting, and who have a reasonable understanding of the activities and responsibilities of a clinical psychologist (including the multiple roles that clinicians fulfill).

-See the “Student Admissions, Outcomes, and Other Data” tab for information on the number of yearly applications, interviews, and admissions.
+See the "Student Admissions, Outcomes, and Other Data" tab for quantitative summaries on the PsyD program.

 See the University's Financial Aid Office web pages for the most current information on loans and other funding.

 The most common way to cover the ever-growing costs of higher education is through student loans provided by the federal government.
-The maximum loan amount offered by the government is $20,500 per year (with a maximum total loan for graduate and undergraduate education of $138,500).
-This is broken down into two types of loans: the subsidized Stafford loan (up to $8,500) and the unsubsidized Stafford loan (up to $12,000).
-The difference between these two loans is that in the case of the unsubsidized loan, the borrower (i.e., the student) begins accruing interest on the loan immediately after taking out the loan.
-The subsidized loan does not begin accruing interest until the student has graduated from the doctoral program.
+The maximum loan amount offered by the government is $33,000 per year.
 There are various types of additional loans one can obtain (i.e., signature loans, educational loans).
 Further information about these can be obtained by contacting a financial aid counselor.

-At Roosevelt University we offer Graduate Scholarships to all qualified applicants who have an outstanding academic record (in the case of the PsyD Program, scholarships are available only to students entering with bachelor’s degrees).
+At Roosevelt University we offer Graduate Scholarships to all qualified applicants who have an outstanding academic record.
 The amount of the awards and the guidelines for selection are determined each year by the Scholarship Committee of the Graduate Council, but typically do not exceed one-third of enrolled hours each term.
 To be eligible for a scholarship, students must be enrolled in at least 6 semester hours per award term.
 Students must apply for this award prior to registration for the first term in the program; annual renewals may be available to qualified awardees.
-For questions regarding the Graduate Scholarship, please contact our Office of Admission at 877-ApplyRU.
-Additional non-University-based scholarships specific to psychology can be found by searching the American Psychological Association’s website (www.apa.org).
+For questions regarding the Graduate Scholarship, please contact our Office of Admission at 1-877-ApplyRU.
+Additional non-University-based scholarships specific to psychology can be found by searching the American Psychological Association's website (www.apa.org).

 Work study is also available for graduate students at Roosevelt University.
 Students' eligibility is determined after the submission of the Free Application for Student Aid (FAFSA).
 If eligible, students may work part-time in various positions throughout the university for up to $3500 per academic year.